 The filing of your bankruptcy petition

 Your Chapter 13 case begins with the preparation and filing of your bankruptcy petition.
 This involves some of the same forms needed to file a Chapter 7 case.
 In the petition we prepare on your behalf we will detail certain personal information about you, your spouse, and your family.
 We will also include information regarding all of your income, your property, your expenses, and all debts (both secured and unsecured).
 Additionally, we will explain the specific exemptions to which you are entitled under the Federal and State laws (exemptions are the laws that prevent your creditors from taking your property away from you).
-After which we will file your bankruptcy petition with the bankruptcy court.
+After review of all documents, we will then file your bankruptcy petition with the bankruptcy court.

 Before your case can be filed you must receive a consultation from a credit counseling agency.
 Under the new Bankruptcy Reform Act, before you file a bankruptcy petition, you are required to have a briefing from a certified credit counseling agency.
 We offer a certified on-line service right here in our offices for your convenience.
 This on-line service will explain financial management, the alternatives to bankruptcy, and how to do a budget analysis.
 Although there are some hardship exceptions to this rule, most debtors will have to get have this counseling.